saintzaw/tp/docs/UserGuide.md

 > 📓 **Note**
 >
-> The grades for modules will be empty initially will have a blank 2nd square bracket [“ ”] and needs to be updated via this command.
+> The grades for modules will be empty initially and will have a blank 2nd square bracket [“ ”] which needs to be updated via this command.

 >❗ **Warning**
 >
-> Adding grades to a module that is not present will cause Modganiser to throw an error.
+> Modganiser will show an error if you add grades to a module that doesn't exist.
 ![GradeCommand](UG_Screenshots/Grade_Module_Not_In_List.png)

 <p style = "text-align:right"><small>Click <a href="#top">here</a> to return to the top</small></p>